MaterializeInc/materialize/doc/developer/design/20230110_window_functions.md

 ### Performance and optimizations

 For the performance of `aggregate`, the size distribution of the *D_len* sets is important (see in the [prefix sum implementation section](#Implementation-details-of-DD's-prefix-sum)), since the implementation of `aggregate` performs one step for each _len_, and the time and memory requirements of each of these steps are proportional to the size of *D_len*.
-Critically, this means that large *D_len* sets (whose size is similar to the number of input elements) contribute a per-input-element overhead, while small *D_len* sets only contribute a per-partition overhead.
+This means that large *D_len* sets (whose size is similar to the number of input elements) contribute a per-input-element overhead, while small *D_len* sets only contribute a per-partition overhead.
 We can compare this to the performance characteristics of a hierarchical aggregation: in that algorithm, the first several steps have almost the same size as the input, while the last few steps are small.

-TODO: The following paragraph is not 100% correct.

 So the question now is how quickly do the *D_len* sets get small as `aggregate` proceeds through its steps.
-Interestingly, the size distribution of the `D_len` sets depends on where are the variations in the bit vectors of the indexes in the input.
+Interestingly, the size distribution of the `D_len` sets depends on how closely the input indexes are clustered together.
 For example, if all indexes start with 10 zero bits, then the last 10 *D_len* sets each will have only one element, and thus the last 10 steps of `aggregate` will contribute only a per-partition overhead.
-However, if all indexes _end_ with 10 zero bits, then each of the _first_ 10 *D_len* sets will have a similar size as the input data.
+However, if all indexes _end_ with 10 zero bits (and thus each of them are at least 1024 apart from its closest neighbor), then each of the _first_ 10 *D_len* sets will have a similar size as the input data.
+Unfortunately, this means that putting a 32-bit hash on each of the indexes will slow down the algorithm considerably.
+Therefore, performance will be better for those window functions where no hash is needed (e.g., GROUPS or RANGE frame mode).

-TODO: mention somewhere that we won't put entire rows inside the prefix sum, but only the index + the value of the expression appearing in the window function.

-Optimizations: TODO:

-#### Special rendering for LAG/LEAD

-Instead of prefix sum, ...

-Performance would be similar to a 16-stage hierarchical aggregation

 #### Dynamically switch to old implementation for small window partitions

-to eliminate the problem of the huge per-partition overhead (memory and time)
+As explained above, each step of the iteration in `aggregate` contributes at least a per-partition overhead.
+Typical indexes might be around 100 bits: for example, a 64-bit timestamp, plus a 32-bit hash.
+Therefore, small partitions will have a considerable overhead.
+Fortunately, these data structures won't store the entire rows, just the indexes and the values appearing in the window function's expression.

+To solve this problem, we will dynamically choose between the old, non-incremental rendering and prefix sum for each partition based on its size: For small partitions (say, maximum 64 elements), we will use the old rendering.

+We could implement this as follows:
+1. A Reduce with a Count keeps track of partition sizes.
+2. These counts are joined with the input, adding a `group_size` field to each input element.
+(Actually, `group_size` shouldn't be the group's actual size, but just a boolean indicating `actual_size < 30`, so that it doesn't change often.)
+3. This goes into a [splitting operator](https://github.com/TimelyDataflow/timely-dataflow/pull/439) that sends an input element on one of its two outputs based on the `group_size` field.
+4. These two outputs go into prefix sum and the old window function rendering, which are running at the same time, with each receiving elements belonging to only a subset of all groups.
+5. The results from these two alternative implementations are unioned.

+Note that this dynamic switching would be problematic if we wanted to switch implementations for large groups, due to the oscillation problem: if we are unfortunate, as plus and minus diffs come in, a change of implementation might happen at every input record, and thus we move a large number of records between the two implementations at every input record.
+However, this is not a problem for small partitions, since the old window function implementation is simply to recompute the window function output for all the elements of a window partition at every change, which requires similar computation time as switching between the implementations.

 #### Each `aggregate` step should step several bits instead of just 1 bit

 This would reduce the time overhead of `aggregate`.
 It would also reduce the memory overhead of `aagregate` by reducing the memory need of the internal operations, but it wouldn't reduce the total output size of `aggregate`.

+#### Special rendering for LAG/LEAD

+TODO
+Instead of prefix sum, we could have a special rendering for LAG/LEAD,

+Performance would be similar to a 16-stage hierarchical aggregation

 # Alternatives